lpsinger/userguide/capabilities.rst

 -----------

 See the `rates presentation`_ from recent Town Hall meeting for LIGO and Virgo's most current estimates of astrophysical rates of compact binary mergers.
+The detection rate estimates contained in [#LivingReview]_ and later updated in the `rates presentation`_ embody estimates derived from the knowledge of mass, spin, and rate distributions available at the time.
+These estimates are regularly revised as our understanding of those distributions is enhanced with additional detections.
+Updates will also take into account the network evolution and actual advancement of the sensitivity of the instruments compared to projections in [#LivingReview]_.

 .. |LRR| replace:: *Living Rev. Rel.*